Architectural & Building Engineering Technology (AAS)

 Graduation from the program at the associate level allows students an ideal opportunity to make an informed decision relative to their career paths.
 This “decision platform” offered to students completing their associate degree is one of the program’s greatest strengths.
 Students may continue on into a bachelor of science degree program in Architectural Engineering Technology, Construction Management, or Business Technology & Management.
 Some program graduates transfer to other schools of architecture or engineering to continue working toward a bachelor’s or other degree in these fields.

-Educational objectives for graduates with an Associate of Applied Science in Architectural & Building Engineering Technology that are demonstrated during their workforce careers include:
+The Program Educational Objectives for graduates with an Associate of Applied Science in Architectural & Building Engineering Technology that are demonstrated during their workforce careers include:

 - Graphic communication skills: using freehand sketches, board drafting, presentation graphics, and CAD as tools for design and communication